 First, some helpful tips.
 Perhaps it goes without saying, but don’t bother trying to watch 4K content if you’re not using a 4K TV.
 Even if it was possible, you’d get nothing out of it.

 As far as your internet connection goes, Netflix recommends available bandwidth of at least 20 to 25Mbps if you’re going to stream in 4K.
-The stream is about 16Mbps, so that provides enough throughput for the stream along with some wiggle room for service variability.
+The stream itself is about a continuous 16Mbps, so having slightly higher bandwidth provides enough throughput for the stream along with some wiggle room for service variability.

 To stream in 4K, you’ll need a “Premium” account, which goes for $13.99 per month.

 Next make sure you have the right Netflix account to stream in 4K.
-If paying $7.99 per month for 4K content seems too good to be true, well, it is.
-You need a “Premium” account to do so, and that currently goes for $13.99 per month.
+If paying $9 per month for 4K content seems too good to be true, well, it is.
+You need a Netflix Premium account to do so, and that currently goes for $13.99 per month.

 That extra money gets you 4K, which means bigger video files.
 That also means more bandwidth, so make sure you’re covered on that front too.
 You don’t want to get a surprise on your internet bill or run into data caps.